Fuechschen/dubbot/README.md

 You will need an account at dubtrack with at least VIP-Permission in your room and E-Mail as login method.

+Also, a mysql, postgresql or a sqlite db is required.

 ### Installation

 1. Clone this repo.
 2. Run ```npm install``` in the folder of this repo.
-3. Create a MySql-Database and ensure dubbot's host can connect to it.
+3. Create a Database and ensure dubbot's host can connect to it.
-4. Copy config.json.example from the install folder to the root folder of this repo (the folder bot.js can be found in), rename it to config.json and fill it with your data
+4. Rename config.example.js to config.js and fill in you data.
 5. Run bot.js with ```node bot.js```
-6. If you want to see your blacklists, also run web.js with ```node web.js```, The viewer is now available under ```http://localhost:3000/blacklist```.

-`*` install_with_predefined_ct.sql adds .bot and .commands as customtexts

 #### Language

-DubBot's messages can be easily modified by providing a language file in the config.json.
-Fill in ```en``` for the default english language file or ```de``` for the default german language file.
-You can also provide your own language by just filling in a url which delivers a json-file looking like this: https://cdn.dubbot.net/files/language/english.json

-If you don't want to host it, you can use the file given in files/language.json.
-Just insert an invalid url in config,json at the language_file-option.

-If you are using your own file, remember to update it when updating the bot.
+The language can be easily modified by translating /files/language.json.
+Remember to update it when updateing the bot!

-#### Labels

-Labels are an easy way to connect diffrent version of songs in groups.
-If one song in this group is blacklist, every song in this group will be skipped.
-You can add a label to the actual song with ```!slbl (label)``` or override the label of the actual song with ```!olbl (label)```.

-Labels are strings without any spaces.

 ### PM2